QuangTranUTE/Vietnamese-English-Translator/README.md

     2. (Optional) Customize the model in "train.py"
     3. Run "train.py"

+You can easily customize the model by changing hyperparameters put at the beginning of code parts (marked with comments `NOTE: HYPERPARAM`) (see `train.py`).
 Please be aware that the training process may take days to finish, depending on your customized model and your computer.
 After training, you can deploy your model on, for example, a Colab as I have done above.

 ## Brief info about the model
 The current model (in `train.py`) is a simple encoder-decoder with 4-GRU-layer encoder and decoder.
 Due to the lack of resources, attention mechanism and bidirectional RNNs have not been used.